FAQs for moderation | NCFE | NCFE

 Professional judgement should be used to determine the student’s most appropriate band.
 Final marks should be checked through the provider’s internal standardisation process prior to entering marks in the portal.
 They will then be checked through the moderation processes.
 Marks can be adjusted through either process if required.

 There is no requirement for external clinical staff to attend NCFE training prior to marking.
 However, the provider must run their own standardisation sessions using the internal standardisation training materials provided by NCFE.
-Any staff involved in marking assessment decisions must be occupational competent as per the qualification specification and all staff involved in marking must be standardised.
+Any staff involved in marking assessment decisions must be occupationally competent as per the qualification specification and all staff involved in marking must be standardised.

 The provider guides released with the live assessment materials for each OS will give guidance on the types of evidence that need to be captured for each task.